Flowerpot Antenna for 2 Metres (UK)

 quick and easy antenna for 2 metres, and it wasn't long before a bit of

-Googling led me to the 'Flowerpot' antenna, which is an end fed half
+internet searching led me to the 'Flowerpot Antenna' which is a centre fed half

-wave dipole (debatable) made from a single piece of RG58 coax.
+wave dipole made from a single piece of RG58 coax.

 Although you can take your